 - practices and traditions that support change as well as continuity

 Sometimes hurtful or traumatic events shape how we feel about ourselves and others, leaving us feeling stuck, alone, or responsible for the traumas we have experienced.
-Together we can work to understand the underlying causes behind painful emotions, unwanted habits, and self-harming behaviours, and move towards solutions with more ease and clarity.
+Together we can work to understand the underlying causes behind painful emotions and move towards solutions with more ease and clarity.
 Using evidence-informed practices in trauma therapy, I work with clients to identify triggers and reactions earlier on, to find ways to relax the mind and body, and to gradually spend less time in reactive states.
 Customized tools and breathing techniques can be developed for grounding in the present moment, to reduce stress and promote healing.
 Since trauma and pain are stored in the brain and body without words, I find it can be helpful to reconnect to the power of imagination through expressive arts and creative visualization.
 I support many clients in creative resistance, using creative expression and artistic mediums as tools to educate, mobilize, protest, resist and dismantle systems of domination and colonization.

 Applying a strength-based perspective, I believe that we each are the experts on our own lives (even if we don’t always feel that way), and that everyone has numerous (and often forgotten) survival skills, abilities, interests, and values that can get them through the toughest times in life.
 However you choose to express your beliefs, I hope to work with you to build your strengths and dreams, and to help you align with your most empowered, most alive self.